mldiego/AcasXu/README.md

 Run [startup_nnv.m](https://github.com/verivital/nnv/blob/master/code/nnv/startup_nnv.m) before running any files.

+Copy all the files under the [utils](https://github.com/dieman95/AcasXu/tree/master/utils) folder, and copy into the your MATLAB root folder under the specific toolbox.
+An example of this is, in my case: */usr/local/MATLAB/R2018b/toolbox/nnet/nnet/nntransfer* .

 ### Requirements

-First, copy all the files under the **utils** folder, and copy into the your MATLAB root folder under the specific toolbox.
-An example of this is, in my case: */usr/local/MATLAB/R2018b/toolbox/nnet/nnet/nntransfer* .
+These are

+- MATLAB

+- Deep Learning Toolbox

+- Simulink (>9.0)

+- Stateflow

+- MATLAB (2017b)

-In order to execute the [Simulink models](https://github.com/dieman95/AcasXu/tree/master/simulation), the version must be MATLAB 2017b or newer.
+The last 3 are only needed in order to execute the [Simulink models](https://github.com/dieman95/AcasXu/tree/master/simulation).

 ### Contact